moray95/osa/README.md

 ### Basics

-OSA uses asks you to choose two folders one "junk" folder and one "report" folder.
-Even though you can choose any folder for both, it's recommend to choose the default junk folder as the junk folder and create a custom folder for as the report folder.
+OSA asks you to choose your junk folder on first configuration.
+After the folder is selected, the `scan-junk` command allows you to scan the folder to report and delete any unwanted spam.
+It's important to chose the actual junk folder so your Outlook spam filters does not get broken.
+However, OSA will work with any folder.
+The processing for each email uses the following rules:

-These two folders will be used the following way:
+1. If the email is flagged, the email is reported to Spamcop, then deleted and the sender is blacklisted.
-- When the report folder is scanned, all emails are reported to [Spamcop](https://spamcop.net), deleted and the senders blacklisted.
+2. If the email's sender is blacklisted, the email is reported to Spamcop, then deleted.
-- When the junk folder is scanned, all emails from the blacklist are reported to [Spamcop](https://spamcop.net) and deleted.
+3. Otherwise, the email is left untouched.

-*OSA will not touch any folder beside these two.*
+*OSA will not touch any folder beside the folder you've chosen.*

-*It's the user's responsibility to move junk mails to the report folder to build up the blacklist.*
+*It's the user's responsibility to move junk mails to the junk folder and flag them to build up the blacklist.*

 ### The blacklist